It’s hard choosing the best road bikes under 200 dollars, that’s why I’ve written this guide. Read on and I’ll make it easy for you!

 Touring bikes are a bit different from other road bikes since they don’t focus much on the riding performance.
 They emphasize longevity, comfort, and impressive gearing capabilities.
 A touring bike has a more stable and upright riding position and weighs more than performance-orientated road bikes.

 Most bikes with “flat bars” can be referred to as flat-bar road bikes, but the purpose and quality vary greatly.
 In a typical flat-bar road bike, the shifting mechanics differ from a drop bar without compromising the equipment and the general performance.

-Best Road Bikes under 200 Buying Guide
+Road Bikes Buying Guide

 There are various frame materials to choose from for a road bike.
 Some quality materials include aluminum and steel.
 If you’re operating on a budget, steel is a great option since the material is affordable.
 Steel has excellent shock absorption abilities, allowing you to reduce vibrations and discomfort when cycling.

 On the other hand, the aluminum frame is lightweight, helping you pick up speed quicker and with less effort.
 It’s also easy to cycle uphill on a road bike equipped with an aluminum frame.
 However, this material lacks some shock-absorbing qualities that steel offers, meaning that you’re likely to feel the impact of tough terrains.